hyperledger/aries-mediator-service/README.md

 ### How does Bifold talk to the Mediator?

 I struggled quite a bit with how HTTP/s and WSS are managed internally.
-The key, for me, was the `--endpoint` argument in ACA-py.
+The key, for me, was the `--endpoint` argument in ACA-Py.
 To run a mediator, and maybe other agents, it takes two params for this argument.
 The first is the HTTP/s endpoint and the second is the `WSS` endpoint.

 The HTTP/s endpoints, as per the docs on this param, will be used for invitations.
 Its going to be how your wallet finds and opens a dialogue with the mediator.
 Once a connection is established the WSS endpoint will be how the mediator and your wallet primarily communicated; they will message over the WebSocket.